ChicagoHarris/Weather-and-Crime/README.md

 This project is funded by a grant from the Arnold Foundation and is housed at the University of Chicago.

-Use the Get* scripts to pull the data, and then the Import commands to centralize and format for analysis in R.
+Use the Get* scripts to pull the data, and then the Import scripts to centralize and format for analysis in R.